Open-Technology-Foundation/yatti-api/README.md

 **Access specialized knowledgebases with AI-powered queries**

-YaTTi gives you command-line access to curated knowledge domains using RAG (Retrieval Augmented Generation).
+YaTTi gives you command-line access to curated knowledge domains using sophisticated RAG (Retrieval Augmented Generation) powered by [customkb](https://github.com/Open-Technology-Foundation/customkb).
 Ask questions, get answers backed by authoritative sources across multiple specialized fields.

 ## Available Knowledgebases

-Query these specialized knowledge domains:
+Knowledgebases are updated regularly.
+To obtain a list of current knowledgebases enter `yatti-api kb`.
+Here are a few of these specialized knowledge domains:

 ### Academic & Research
 - **appliedanthropology** - Applied anthropology research and practice